andrewbearsley/forticnapp-agentless-workload-scanning-architecture/README.md

 6. Scan results are stored in Storage Account
 7. Lacework retrieves scan results via Service Principal

-## Recommended Deployment Method
+## Deployment Methods

-Terraform is recommended for deployment to AWS and Azure since it is a common deployment technique across both cloud providers.
-Additionally, the AWS terraform module is flexible to allow for existing networking resources (VPC, subnets, security groups) to be used.
+For deployment to AWS, both CloudFormation and Terraform are supported.
+Terraform is typically recommended since the terraform module is flexible to allow for existing networking resources (VPC, subnets, security groups) to be reused in the scanning account.

+For deployment to Azure, Terraform is supported.

 ## AWS Deployment Details